-The only lawn mowers that will need a different type of gas are ones with two-stroke engines.
+The only lawn mowers needing a different type of gas are those with two-stroke engines.
 These tend to be very small or very old.
-Your chainsaw, gas weedwhacker, or backpack blower are more likely to have a two-stroke engine.
+Your chainsaw, gas weedwhacker, or backpack blower are likelier to have a two-stroke engine.
 These engines require a pre-mixed blend of mixing gas and oil that is not sold at gas station pumps.
 Check your owner’s manual for the recommended two-cycle fuel mix.

 Fuel System Maintenance for Your Lawn Mower

 During the summer months, weekly use of your lawn mower will keep its fuel system clean.
 However, as it sits over the winter, the gasoline will degrade and can damage the fuel lines and gum up the combustion chambers.

 To avoid damage to your lawn mower’s engine, run it down to empty before storing it for the winter.
 If too much gas is left at the end of the season to use up in an hour, adding a fuel stabilizer will slow the fuel degradation and protect the mower.
 For best results, use an ethanol-free gas for the last fill-up of the season.
 Then add a fuel stabilizer.

 What is the Difference Between Ethanol-Blended and Ethanol-Free Fuels?

 Gasoline sold at the corner station contains up to 15% ethanol and is ethanol-blended fuels.
 Ethanol is a chemical derived from grain and is added to gasoline as an eco-friendly option to petroleum products.
 However, when left to sit, ethanol does react with metal and plastics used inside your lawnmower engine.

 Ethanol-free fuels do not include the grain-based additive and better protect your lawnmower during times of limited use.
 These products are only available at your small engine service center or hardware store.
 It is not sold at the pumps.

 Use a Fuel Stabilizer to Protect Your Lawn Mower